Traditional Chinese Medicine (TCM) and Acupuncture

 Chinese Herbs and other TCM treatments

-Chinese herbs are simply medicinal foods that have been widely used to prevent and cure disease.
-They continue to have an important role in promoting good health and treating an extensive range of health conditions.
-As a result of millennia of study by masters of Traditional Chinese Medicine, there are a large number of tried and tested herbal formulas.
-Each herb contains a number of complex compounds, which when combined with other herbs, help to restore health and promote well-being.
+Chinese herbs are medicinal foods that have been widely used to prevent and cure disease and continue to have an important role in promoting good health as well as treating an extensive range of health conditions.
+As a result of millennia of study by masters of Traditional Chinese Medicine there are a large number of tried and tested herbal formulas.
+Each herb contains a number of complex compounds, which when combined with other herbs help to restore health and promote wellbeing.
 Herbs are less likely to cause side effects because they are natural plant extracts, which are rapidly processed and eliminated by the body.
 In addition, Chinese formulas are designed to manage and balance the stronger herbs in the formula.
 Our Chinese herbal medicines are of the highest purity and are the same brand as used by the government hospitals in Hong Kong.

-TCM Nutrition Foods also have healing qualities, and nowhere is this understanding better than in China where it is an integral part of the culture.
-TCM practitioners will advise which foods are best for your condition and which foods you should avoid.
+TCM Nutrition: foods have unique healing properties and nowhere is this understood better than in China, where it is an integral part of the culture.
+TCM practitioners will advise which foods are best for your condition and foods you should avoid.

-Moxibustion involves the burning of a stick of Mugwort or ‘ai ye’ as a source of heat over specific parts of the body.
+Moxibustion: involves the burning of a stick of Mugwort (Ai Ye) as a source of heat over specific parts of the body.
 This ancient technique has been used for centuries and often combined with acupuncture in clinical practice.
 When heat is applied to points on the body it helps invigorate the circulation of qi and expels cold.
 It can be successfully used to treat abdominal pain, painful joints, period pain, turn breech babies and diarrhoea.

-Cupping: An ancient TCM healing technique using glass or bamboo suction cups to release blockages and improve circulation in specific areas of the body (neck, shoulders, upper and lower back, thighs).
-The cups are either stationary or used as a moving suction-cup massage.
-This stimulates the movement of stagnant qi and blood to the surface, allowing for the flow of new, healthy qi and blood to the desired area.
-Cupping is recommended where there is body stiffness, muscular pain, or where increased circulation is desired.
+Cupping: An ancient TCM healing technique using glass or bamboo suction cups to release blockages and improve circulation in specific areas of the body (i.e. neck, shoulders, upper and lower back, and thighs).
+The cups are either stationary or used as a moving suction-cup massage, this stimulates the movement of stagnant qi and blood to the surface, allowing for the flow of new, healthy qi and blood to the desired area.
+Cupping is recommended where there is body stiffness, muscular pain or where increased circulation is desired.

 Articles and Further Information